Promoting Brain Health Throughout Life: From Childhood to Old Age

 Remember that it’s never too late to start building meaningful relationships and engaging in activities that keep your mind sharp.

-By volunteering or taking part in community events, you’re not only improving your own cognitive health but also contributing positively to the lives of those around you.
+By volunteering or taking part in community events, you’re not only improving your own but also contributing positively to the lives of those around you.

 So go ahead and get in touch with old friends, make new connections, and embrace enriching experiences that will support both your brain health and overall happiness throughout all stages of life.